Linda Christian

-Linda Christian (born Blanca Rosa Henrietta Stella Welter Vorhauer; November 13, 1923 – July 22, 2011) was a Mexican film actress, who appeared in Mexican and Hollywood films.
+Linda Christian (born Blanca Rosa Henrietta Stella Welter Vorhauer; November 13, 1923 – July 22, 2011) was a Mexican film actress who appeared in Mexican and Hollywood films.
 Her career reached its peak in the 1940s and 1950s.
 She played Mara in the last Johnny Weissmuller Tarzan film Tarzan and the Mermaids (1948).
 She is also noted for being the first Bond girl, appearing in a 1954 television adaptation of the James Bond novel Casino Royale.
-In 1963 she starred as Eva Ashley in an episode of The Alfred Hitchcock Hour titled "An Out for Oscar".
+In 1963, she starred as Eva Ashley in an episode of The Alfred Hitchcock Hour titled "An Out for Oscar".

 Early life

-Christian was born in Tampico, Tamaulipas, Mexico, a daughter of Dutch engineer and Royal Dutch Shell executive Gerardus Jacob Welter (1904–1981), and his Mexican-born wife, the former Blanca Rosa Vorhauer (1901-1992), who was of Spanish, German and French descent.
+Christian was born in Tampico, Tamaulipas, Mexico, a daughter of Dutch engineer and Royal Dutch Shell executive Gerardus Jacob Welter, and his Mexican-born wife, the former Blanca Rosa Vorhauer, who was of Spanish, German and French descent.
 The Welter family moved a great deal during Christian's youth, living everywhere from South America and Europe to the Middle East and Africa.
 As a result of this nomadic lifestyle, Christian became an accomplished polyglot with the ability to speak fluent French, German, Dutch, Spanish, English, Italian and even a bit of haphazard Arabic and Russian.

-Christian had three younger siblings, a sister, actress Ariadna Gloria Welter (1930–1998), and two brothers, Gerardus Jacob Welter (born 1924) and Edward Albert Welter (born 1932).
+Christian had three younger siblings: a sister, actress Ariadna Gloria Welter, and two brothers, Gerardus Jacob Welter and Edward Albert Welter.